indranildeveloper/indranildeveloper-kepler.gl/docs/api-reference/actions/actions.md

 Add map style from user input to reducer and set it to current style This action is called when user click confirm after putting in a valid style url in the custom map style dialog.
-It should not be called from outside indranildeveloper-kepler.gl without a valid `inputStyle` in the `mapStyle` reducer. param {void}
+It should not be called from outside indranil-kepler.gl without a valid `inputStyle` in the `mapStyle` reducer. param {void}

 - **ActionTypes**: [`ActionTypes.ADD_CUSTOM_MAP_STYLE`][12]